jtribe/jess/README.md

 Call `addJesstures()` in the `viewDidLoad()` method of the `UIViewController` you want gestures enabled on.

-Add the following line to your AppDelegate:
+Add the following line to your AppDelegate OR Constants file.
 ```swift
 static let jessEngine: JessEngine = JessEngine.sharedInstance
 ```